andrewmatlock/Indux/docs/docs/elements/tooltips.md

 ---

-## Styles

 ### Delay

 Tooltips appear after a default 500ms hover delay, and disappear immediately when the mouse leaves the trigger element.
 They're automatically dismissed when the trigger is clicked or pressed.
-Change the delay with custom CSS that overwrites the `--tooltip-hover-delay` value:
+Change the duration with custom CSS that overwrites the `--tooltip-hover-delay` value:

 ```css copy
 :root {